jamesmontalvo3/Sharepoint-to-MediaWiki/README.md

 Pull content out of Sharepoint wiki for insertion into MediaWiki

 Before you go any further, a warning: This is freakin' insane.
 It may be the ugliest, kludgiest thing I've ever created.
-To get this working on my Windows 7 laptop I had to stitch together...???
+To get this working on my Windows 7 laptop I had to stitch together PHP, PhantomJS, AJAX to mimic what couldn't be done on the command line, a virtual machine, Perl, and I through in some Python because why not...

 This pulls the content from Sharepoint in many steps, with the intent of it being modular.
-Some people may not require certain steps, or may want to
+Some people may not require certain steps, or may want to add different post-processing.
+Enjoy!

 ## Requirements
 1. Windows 7